 - Test 10: Supervised Separation.
 This test demonstrates that your dog can be left with a trusted person.
 The evaluator will hold your dog’s leash while you go out of sight for three minutes.

-Once your dog passes all of the 10 test items, you’ll be able to select one of these two choices:
+Learn more about and watch videos of the 10 test items.
+Once your dog passes the CGC test, you’ll be able to select one of these two choices:

 - CGC as a Title.
 Get the official AKC CGC title for your dog.
 The processing fee is $20.
 You will receive the CGC certificate, be able to use the suffix “CGC” after your dog’s name, and CGC will be added to your dog’s title record.To get the official AKC title, your dog must be registered or listed with the AKC (and have a number of one of these three types: AKC number, PAL, or AKC Canine Partners).
 This is because to create titles, we attach them to the dog’s number.